Get Clarity on Your Privacy

 No. We do not submit data to insurers nor invoke Tarasoff duty-to-warn reporting; our role is strictly that of an educational technology platform, not a healthcare provider.
 Information is released only when legally compelled.

-At the end of a therapy session, we kick off processing the transcript.
-The energy use is roughly equivalent to running a microwave for 30 seconds to 1 minute.
+At the end of a therapy session, we begin processing the transcript.
+The energy use is roughly equivalent to running a microwave for 30-60 seconds.
 There is a link below if you want to read more about how this is calculated.
-At Feelpath, we use one of the most energy- and cost-efficient models available today, and we process only the minimum amount of data needed to provide our service.
+At Feelpath, we use one of the most energy-efficient and cost-efficient models available, and we process only the minimum amount of data needed to provide our service.

 Read the analysis by Epoch AI